QuickJAB/OnlineGameEngine/README.md

 ## Setup Instructions

-Clone the repository
+1. Clone the repository

-### Windows

-Run setup.bat
+2. Run setup.bat

-### Linux

-chmod +x setup.sh then run setup.sh

-Open the .sln and build the solution
+3. Open the .sln and build the solution